12 Famous Festivals of Ladakh

 When: Different months for each monastery

-Key attraction: The second day comprises the sacred ritual performed by the ‘Black Hat Dancers’ and a dough cutting ceremony of the sacrificial cake.
+Key attraction: The second day comprises the sacred ritual performed by the ‘Black Hat Dancers’ and a dough-cutting ceremony for the sacrificial cake.
 It marks the end of the festival proceedings.

 Ladakh In April: When Your Adventurous Heart Yearns For The Himalayas!